 - perhaps as evidence that workers are greedy (in their demands for better wages etc) or power-hungry (should they aim to change capitalism) - this is a right-wing, conservative view.
 As we shall see, the twentieth century has seen the dominance of one view or the other at different times.

-(b) historical context of the growth of the labour movement:
+2. historical context of the growth of the labour movement:

-1.2: before the industrial revolution
+2.1: before the industrial revolution - peasants, craftsmen and guilds

 On the other hand, craftsmen (blacksmiths, carpenters, weavers etc) were independent, and in a sense self-employed, so issues of wages and conditions were their own responsibility: they employed apprentices who would learn the trade and follow in their footsteps.